Cheap Car Hire Cairns Airport

 Tjapukai Cultural Park

-As the sun sets and the moon rises, it’s time for Night Fire – an intense cultural experience surrounded by firelight and mystery.
-Tjapukai’s Aboriginal warriors invite attendees to celebrate Dreamtime stories and learn traditional songs – complete with face paint and the lighting of a ceremonial fire.
-Watch raw, entrancing cultural performances and listen to the haunting and distinctive sounds of the
+As the sun sets and the moon rises, it’s time for Night Fire — an intense cultural experience surrounded by firelight and mystery.
+Tjapukai’s Aboriginal warriors invite attendees to celebrate Dreamtime stories and learn traditional songs, complete with face paint and the lighting of a ceremonial fire.
+Watch raw, entrancing cultural performances and listen to the haunting and distinctive sounds of the didgeridoo.
+Dinner includes a variety of local cuisine, and throughout the evening you’ll learn more about Aboriginal culture.

-Located 20 minutes from Cairns, Tjapukai is most easily and conveniently accessible via rental car.
-You’ll enjoy the freedom to spend as long as you want
+Located 20 minutes from Cairns, Tjapukai is easily and conveniently accessed via rental car.
+You’ll enjoy the freedom to spend as long as you want exploring, and try both day and night attractions if you wish.

 White water rafting